areyes986/learning-journal/README.md

 - sandbox learning

 ### Definition of Growth Mindset
-- one's abilities can grow/develop via effort
+- one's abilities can grow/develop via hard work and dedication

 ### 3 Reminders to Keep Myself in the Growth Mindset
 1. View failure and obstacles as **learning opportunites**
 1. Be open to criticism
-1. Effort
+1. Be inspired by others